sierraporta/cabanuelas-analysis/README.md

 # Cabañuelas´s Analysis

+_The scientific assessment of traditional forecasting practices such as Las Cabañuelas lies at the crossroads of ethnometeorology, statistical evaluation, and contemporary climate science.
+Whereas modern meteorology is grounded in physically based numerical models supported by extensive observing and data-assimilation systems, Las Cabañuelas draws on generational observational experience transmitted through cultural tradition.
+These practices are often treated with skepticism in scientific settings because they are perceived to lack empirical support, yet comparatively few studies have subjected them to rigorous, out-of-sample statistical validation of predictive skill._

 ## Cabañuelas-Colombia: data, code, and hindcast evaluation.
 Early-January weather vs. same-year climate—myth or method?

 This repo contains the data and code behind our paper testing the Cabañuelas hypothesis in Colombia (2000–2024), from exploratory correlations to a strict leave-one-year-out (LOY–O) hindcast with robust baselines and uncertainty.